spottenn/whisper-speech-typing/CLI_README.md

 *Since this project uses the faster-whisper models, which are float16, float32 is generally not recommended since the speed will decrease and memory usage will increase with no boost to accuracy.
 The exception is if your card does not support hardware float16.
 ### Note on VRAM
-The performance greatly worsens or the program may not even run if the graphics card does not have enough room to store the model entirely in its VRAM.
+The performance greatly worsens if the graphics card does not have enough room to store the model entirely in its VRAM.
 In practice this means ~3.7 GB for Large-v2 if float16 operations are supported, and double that if not.
 That is why I had to run the medium model on the P1000.

 ## Requirements and Pre-Installation
 - Python 3.8 or greater